-It’s 28 years since Midnight Oil released their greatest album, Diesel and Dust, and alerted the world to the plight of Australia’s aborigines through politically charged singles like The Dead Heart and Beds Are Burning.
-If you listen to the lyrics, you know that the aborigines have inhabited the continent for 40,000 years, live in remote settlements like Yuendemu and Kintore East, and have been mistreated by the white man.
+It’s 33 years (as of 2021) since Midnight Oil released their greatest album, Diesel and Dust, and alerted the world to the plight of Australia’s aborigines through politically charged singles like The Dead Heart and Beds Are Burning.
+If you listen to the lyrics, you know that the aborigines have inhabited the continent for 40,000 years, live in remote settlements like Yuendemu and Kintore, and have been mistreated by the white fella.

 Diesel and Dust — Midnight Oil’s sixth studio release — was a global hit, to the band’s surprise.
 “When you think about us singing about dispossessed indigenous people, you wouldn’t think that would be a record that anyone would want to hear,” guitarist Jim Moginie, one of the band’s primary songwriters, told me.
 “But it turned out that they did.
 There’s hope for the world yet!”